nyeogmi/moogle/README.md

 It also solves several other problems:

 - the order of the items in a Moogle store is deterministic (based on `Ord`)
+- the data type of the result you get reflects whether a `UNIQUE` constraint could have existed
 - calling `.get_mut()` on a map resulting in a Set gets you a Set which automatically updates the opposed dictionary when you alter it.

 In case the last property needs some some demonstration: